nchlswhttkr/website/content/blog/validating-buildkite-pipelines/_index.md

 These processes are called _pipelines_, and each pipeline is tied a Git repository.
 Buildkite listens for events from this repository, such as when code is pushed or a pull request is opened.

 When these events happen, a _build_ is started.
-Each build follows a series of steps.
+Each build follows a series of _steps_.
 The steps for a build are determined by which pipeline it belongs to.

-These steps are called _jobs_, and usually have a single purpose.
+There are different types of steps.
+The one I'll be focusing on is the command step, which specifies the configuration and script for a _job_.
+Other types of steps can wait for previous steps to succeed before allowing further steps to run, or block the build until a user unblocks it from Buildkite's UI.
+I won't be focusing on these though.

+Jobs are single purpose pieces of work, much like a script or command you'd run locally on your machine.
 A job might check that code meets a style guide, run tests, or deploy to a production/staging environment.
 When the script for a job finishes successfully, the job has passed.
 When all the jobs for a build pass, the build itself passes.

 Jobs are executed by _agents_, job runners provided [open source from Buildkite](https://github.com/buildkite/agent) to host on your servers/architecture.
 With a large number of agents many jobs can be run concurrently, with each agent running its assigned job and reporting the results back to Buildkite.